gabriel-cacayan/js-cheatsheet/README.md

  `charCodeAt()` | Returns the Unicode of the character at the specified index `codePointAt()` | Returns a non-negative integer that is the Unicode code point value.
- `fromCharCode()` | Converts Unicode values to characters `fromCodePoint()` | method returns a string created by using the specified sequence of code points.
+ `fromCharCode()` | Converts Unicode values to characters `fromCodePoint()` | Returns a string created by using the specified sequence of code points.
  `concat()` | Joins two or more strings, and returns a new joined strings `startsWith()` | Checks whether a string begins with specified characters `endsWith()` | Checks whether a string ends with specified string/characters